Landmark national security trial opens in Hong Kong for prominent activist publisher Jimmy Lai

 Lai’s trial is Hong Kong’s first on charges of collusion with foreign forces.
 It also targets three companies related to Apple Daily.

-Lai smiled at his supporters after he walked into the courtroom.
+Lai smiled and waved at his supporters after he walked into the courtroom.
 Some members of the public waved at Lai to show their support.
-Hong Kong's Roman Catholic Cardinal Joseph Zen, a vocal democracy advocate in the city, was among the attendees.
+Hong Kong's Roman Catholic Cardinal Joseph Zen, a vocal democracy advocate in the city, and representatives from foreign consulates were among the attendees.

+Ahead of the opening statements, Lai's lawyer Robert Pang, facing the prosecution in court, said the sedition charge his client was facing didn't follow the due course of law.

+Pang argued the law required the prosecution of sedition charges to begin within six months after an alleged offense was committed, saying the prosecutors failed to do it within that time frame in Lai’s case.

 Three judges, approved by the government, are overseeing the proceedings.
 The trial is expected to last about 80 days.